sylphlab/typeql/memory-bank/lessons_learned.md

 **Result:** This consolidated approach with refs and corrected dependency management resolved the test failures.

 **Lesson:** When multiple asynchronous operations or effects need to coordinate updates to the same state variables (especially status flags), consolidating the logic into a single effect and using refs (`useRef`) to access the latest state values within callbacks/async operations (to avoid stale closures and incorrect dependency arrays) is a more robust pattern than relying on multiple independent effects.
 Be careful about when status transitions occur, especially ensuring `'success'` is only set after all conditions (sync, fetch, staleness) are resolved.
 Test flakiness often points to race conditions in hook logic.
 Ensure dependency arrays for `useEffect` are correct and do not include state variables set within that same effect.

+---

+## 2025-04-19: `vi.mock` with `importOriginal` and State Management in Tests

+**Context:** Refactoring `@sylphlab/typeql-transport-websocket` unit tests (`connection.test.ts`, `request.test.ts`, `subscription.test.ts`) to use `vi.mock` with `importOriginal` and fake timers.

+**Observation:** Initial attempts to mock the `./connection` module while keeping `updateConnectionStatus` original failed.
+The `vi.mock` factory requires careful handling:
+1. Using `async (importOriginal) => { ... }` is necessary when using `importOriginal`.
+2. The factory must return an object containing *all* exports from the original module, either the original function (via `...actual`) or a mock (`vi.fn()`).
+Simply omitting an export in the return object leads to `[vitest] No "..." export is defined on the "..." mock` errors.
+3. Attempts to test the *original* implementation of mocked functions (e.g., `connectWebSocket (original logic)`) within the same test file where the mock is active proved highly problematic.
+The mock intercepts calls, making it difficult to reliably call and test the original function's internal logic, especially when that logic involves state changes or calls other mocked functions.
+State management within tests became complex and led to many failures (e.g., `sendMessage` not being called because the mocked `connectWebSocket` didn't correctly update `state.isConnected` or `state.ws`).

+**Experiment:**
+1. Corrected the `vi.mock` factory in `connection.test.ts` to use `async (importOriginal)` and spread the `actual` module content before overriding specific functions with mocks.
+2. Removed the `(original logic)` describe blocks from `connection.test.ts` that attempted to test the original implementations of mocked functions.
+Focused tests on either the unmocked functions (`updateConnectionStatus`) or the *interactions* with the mocks (e.g., does calling the original `scheduleReconnect` eventually trigger the *mocked* `connectWebSocket`?).
+3. Ensured that mock implementations within tests correctly simulate necessary state changes (e.g., `connectWebSocket` mock should set `state.isConnected = true` and `state.ws = new MockWebSocket(...)` if subsequent tests rely on `sendMessage`).
+4. Repeatedly encountered state tracking errors where changes believed to be applied were not, leading to redundant `apply_diff` attempts.

+**Result:** Correcting the `vi.mock` factory resolved the transform errors.
+However, numerous tests still fail, indicating fundamental issues with how the mocks interact with the state and the functions under test.
+The simplification of `connection.test.ts` by removing original logic tests was necessary but didn't fix underlying issues in other files.
+Failures in `request.test.ts` (sendMessage not called, timer undefined) and `subscription.test.ts` (unsubscribe not called, sendMessage called when disconnected) persist.

+**Lesson:** When using `vi.mock` with `importOriginal`, ensure the factory is `async` and returns *all* exports, spreading the `actual` module first.
+Avoid testing the original implementation of a mocked function within the same file if possible, as it complicates state management and mock interactions significantly.
+Focus tests on the unmocked parts or the interactions *between* the code under test and the *mocks*.
+Mock implementations must accurately reflect the side effects (like state changes) that the original function would have caused if those side effects are necessary for subsequent steps in the test.
+Careful state tracking is crucial when performing iterative refactoring, double-check file contents if `apply_diff` reports identical content.